NacreousDawn596/PyDownify/README.md

 # PyDownify
 a little simple spotify playlist downloader :)
-, made by NacreousDawn596 with python3 and some cups of coffe X)
+, made by NacreousDawn596 with python3 and some cups of coffee X)

 # HOW TO INSTALL
 ```sh